C/1917 F1 (Mellish)

 C/1917 F1 (Mellish), also known as Comet 1917Ι and 1917a, is a Halley-type comet discovered by John E. Mellish on 19 March 1917.
 The comet has an orbital period of 143 years and last passed perihelion on 11 April 1917.
-It is the parent body of the December Monocerotids and has also been suggested to be the parent body of April ρ-Cygnids, November Orionids, and Canis-Minorids meteor showers.
+It is the parent body of the December Monocerotids and has also been suggested to be the parent body of daytime kappa Leonids, April ρ-Cygnids, November Orionids, and Canis-Minorids meteor showers.

+Discovery and observations

 The comet upon discovery was in the constellation of Aries and it was located low in the sky and was very condensed.
 On 23 March a short tail was reported.
 After perihelion, on 11 April, the comet nucleus was reported to be very bright on 14 April, with a report mentioning it was brighter than Venus, while it developed a tail that measured 10 degrees in length.
 The comet faded quickly and by the end of April it was of 5th magnitude and the comet's tail was three degrees long.

+Orbit

-The comet has an orbital period of about 145 years, and thus fits the definition of Halley type comets, which have an orbital period between 20 and 200 years.
+The comet has an orbital period of about 145 years, and thus fits the definition of Halley-type comets, which have an orbital period between 20 and 200 years.
 Its orbital period is similar to comet Swift-Tuttle, the parent body of the Perseids.
 The comet has a relatively small perihelion distance, about 0.19 AU.
 The minimum orbit intersection distance with Earth is 0.06 AU while the same distance from Venus is 0.0084 AU, and could create a meteor shower in Venus.

+In 1979, Ichiro Hasegawa tentatively identified a comet observed in December 193 CE as a previous apparition of C/1917 F1 (Mellish).